inconvergent/fn/README.md

     yyyymmdd-hhmmss-gitsha-procdatetimesha

 Where `gitsha` is the prefix of the git commit sha.
-And `proctimesha` is a hash of the time when `Fn()` is called and the process id of the calling python script.
+And `procdatetimesha` is a hash of the time when `Fn()` is called and the process id of the calling python script.

 If you are not in a git repo, it looks like this: